tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 ### A Final Thought

 Are we here today any closer to the goal of living in universal equilibrium than Mondrian was 100 years ago?
+Is the following quote any less true now than it was when he wrote it in 1931?

+> Every day we are astonished by the complete absence of true love, friendship, brotherhood, kindness.
+Centuries and centuries ago the great message of universal love was proclaimed: although its influence is undeniable, man has not changed.
+>
+> Therefore, let us not insist upon what has shown itself as unrealizable.
+Art demonstrates that life impels humanity toward equivalence of its two opposed aspects and thus toward the destruction of individual limitations.
+> This is how life can realize the high ideals proclaimed so long ago.
+- Piet Mondrian, The New Art, The New Life, 1931.
+[Emphasis in original.]

 ### [(Other Possible) Conclusions]